-DM 6470 The Project in Ministry and Report (7 cr.)
+The Research Project Report (7 cr.)

-All students are required to create and implement an integrative Practical Theology Project in Ministry and submit a 70-page (plus appendices and notes) report describing their work, on which they are examined by a faculty team consisting of their Project Advisor and a Second Reader.
+All students are required to create and implement an integrative Practical Theology Project in Ministry and submit a 70-page (plus appendices and notes) Research Project Report describing their work, on which they are examined by a faculty team consisting of their first and second reader, and where necessary, the Associate Dean of Black Church Studies and Doctor of Ministry Programs.